Overcompensation of transient and permanent death rate increases in age-structured models with cannibalistic interactions: Results and Discussion

 Here, we consider permanent changes in the birth and death rates $\beta, \mu$ and present simple interactions $K(x',x)$ for which permanent, steady-state overcompensation can be proven not to arise:

-\begin{itemize} \item[(i)] $K(x', x)= k(x)\delta(x'-x), k(x)>0$.
-Correspondingly, Eq.~\eqref{steady_state} reduces to $\dd n^{*}/\dd x= -\mu(x) n^*-k(x)(n^*)^2$, $n^{*}(x=0)=\int_{0}^{\infty}\beta(x)n^{*}(x)\dd x$. \item[(ii)] $K(x', x)=K(x')$ with constant $\beta, \mu$.
-This interaction is independent of prey age $x$ and the resulting model corresponds to an age-structured McKendrick model with a modified death rate $\mu\to \mu+\int_0^{\infty}K(x')n(x')\dd{x}$ as proposed in \citep{kozlov2017large}. \item[(iii)] $K(x', x) = K(x)$ with constant $\beta, \mu$.
+\begin{itemize} \item[(\textit{A.1})] $K(x', x)= k(x)\delta(x'-x), k(x)>0$.
+Correspondingly, Eq.~\eqref{steady_state} reduces to $\tfrac{\dd n^{*}}{\dd x}= -\mu(x) n^*-k(x)(n^*)^2$, $n^{*}(x=0)=\int_{0}^{\infty}\beta(x)n^{*}(x)\dd x$. \item[(\textit{A.2})] $K(x', x)=K(x')$ with constant $\beta, \mu$.
+This interaction is independent of prey age $x$ and the resulting model corresponds to an age-structured McKendrick model with a modified death rate $\mu\to \mu+\int_0^{\infty}K(x')n(x')\dd{x}$ as proposed in \citep{kozlov2017large}. \item[(\textit{A.3})] $K(x', x) = K(x)$ with constant $\beta, \mu$.
 This case corresponds to predators of any age $x'$ preferentially cannibalizing prey of age $x$ according to $K(x)$.
 With this interaction kernel, Eq.~\eqref{LVmodel} reduces to a linear, self-consistent McKendrick equation, as in (ii), except with a modified death rate $\mu\to \mu + K(x)N^{*}$.
 A uniform interaction kernel (constant $K$) is a subcase ($X\to \infty$). \end{itemize} Here, $\delta(x)$ is the Dirac delta distribution and $\theta(x>0)=1, \theta(x\leq 0)=0$ is the Heaviside function.
 All of these cases admit simple, unique, nonzero steady states.
-The corresponding reduced models of cases (i), (ii), and (iii) all admit simple self-consistent solutions.
-For constant birth and death rates $\beta$ and $\mu$, we prove in Appendix \ref{NOOC} that interactions (i), (ii), and (iii) all preclude steady-state overcompensation; that is, the total steady-state population $N^{*} \equiv \int_0^{\infty} n^{*}(x)\dd{x}$, where $n^*$ is the steady-state solution of Eq.~\eqref{steady_state}, does not increase when $\mu$ increases.
-Case (i) indicates that a more distributed kernel is required for overcompensation.
-Case (ii) indicates that variation in predator age $x'$ alone is insufficient to generate steady-state overcompensation.
-Case (iii) represents an interaction kernel that varies only in prey age $x$ and is also insufficient to generate steady-state overcompensation.
+The corresponding reduced models of cases (\textit{A.1}), (\textit{A.2}), and (\textit{A.3}) all admit simple self-consistent solutions.
+For constant birth and death rates $\beta$ and $\mu$, we prove in Appendix \ref{NOOC} that interactions (\textit{A.1}), (\textit{A.2}), and (\textit{A.3}) all preclude steady-state overcompensation; that is, the total steady-state population $N^{*} \equiv \int_0^{\infty} n^{*}(x)\dd{x}$, where $n^*$ is the steady-state solution of Eq.~\eqref{steady_state}, does not increase when $\mu$ increases.
+Case (\textit{A.1}) indicates that a more distributed kernel is required for overcompensation.
+Case (\textit{A.2}) indicates that variation in predator age $x'$ alone is insufficient to generate steady-state overcompensation.
+Case (\textit{A.1}) represents an interaction kernel that varies only in prey age $x$ and is also insufficient to generate steady-state overcompensation.
 These results imply that steady-state overcompensation requires $K(x',x)$ that varies to some degree in both the prey age $x$ and predator age $x'$.